stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 In order to use BLE serial devices with other tools that do not implement the BLE protocol, mwp provides a `mwp-ble-bridge` tool that uses a pseudo-terminal to facilitate BLE connectivity for other tools that expect a device node.
 See the `README.md` in `src/mwp-ble-bridge`.

+### BLE Caveats

+BLE not particularly useful for anything other than low power.
+The transfer rates are extremely slow and whether the device can be used at all depends on its MTU (maximum transmission unit).
+For some devices this is unacceptable low for use with mwp / INAV.

+* The SpeedyBee version 2 BLE device has an MTU of 517 bytes; it works perfectly.
+* CC2541 based devices have an MTU of 23 bytes; this is useless for our requirement.

+mwp will never send more than 20 bytes in a single write to a BLE device; chunking up messages as required.
+The FC cannot do this, so large messages will result in massive data overrun (for example MSP_BOX_NAMES will typically return more than 400 bytes).

+mwp will log the detected MTU when it connects a BLE device.

+    13:05:07.547489 BLE chipset CC2541, mtu 23 (unlikely to end well) ...
+	13:07:36.946329 BLE chipset SpeedyBee Type 2, mtu 517

 ### Serial permissions

 It is necessary for the user to have read / write permission on serial devices.
 The installation guide provides [instructions](Building-with-meson-and-ninja.md#accessing-the-serial-port).